 Additional commands that are useful to navigating the MySQL databases:

 PopSyn is run with the runpopsyn.bat file.
-The batch file creates the control tables, runs PopSyn, creates the household and persons CSV files for use in the model, and creates the control totals CSV files for reference.
+The batch file runs the major university model which is embedded within PopSyn.
+The major university model identifies both group quarters and non-group quarters households with major university students in the input PUMS data, expands them to include all possible combinations of students campus choice and employment and sends out the agumented seed PUMS households and populations to the PopSyn Input folder along with university controls.
+The batch file runs PopSyn to create the household and persons CSV files for use in the model, and creates the control totals CSV files for reference.
 The batch file can also be used to import the PUMS data.
 PopSyn needs to be run from a locally-stored folder, such as the desktop or the C: drive.

-To run a new scenario, including future year scenarios, the follow input files need to be adjusted:
+To run a new scenario, including future year scenarios, the following PopSyn input files may need to be adjusted:

 At the end of the run, the synthesized household and person tables described in the Appendix are saved as CSV files in the output directory.
 The Control Totals tables are also exported and stored in the output directory for reference.
 The Control Totals tables are not necessary inputs for the ABM.